rtink-git/Alga.wwwcore/README.md

                 return RateLimitPartition.GetNoLimiter("invalid-ip");
             }

-            return RateLimitPartition.GetTokenBucketLimiter(
-                partitionKey: ip,
-                factory: _ => new TokenBucketRateLimiterOptions
+            return RateLimitPartition.GetTokenBucketLimiter( partitionKey: ip, factory: _ => new TokenBucketRateLimiterOptions
             {
                 // Maximum number of tokens available at once (burst capacity).
                 // Allows short spikes of traffic.
-                    TokenLimit = isDebug ?
-600 : 200,
+                TokenLimit = maxRpsPerIp,

                 // Tokens added per replenishment cycle (sustained rate).
-                    TokensPerPeriod = 20, // Up to 20 requests per second
+                TokensPerPeriod = Math.Min(maxRpsPerIp, 100),

                 // Interval at which tokens are refilled.
                 ReplenishmentPeriod = TimeSpan.FromSeconds(1),

                 // How many requests can be queued when tokens run out.
                 QueueLimit = 20, // Allows some short waiting

                 // Requests are processed in FIFO order from the queue.
                 QueueProcessingOrder = QueueProcessingOrder.OldestFirst,

                 // Tokens are refilled automatically by a background timer.
-                    AutoReplenishment = true
+                AutoReplenishment = true,
             });
         }),

         // Global sliding window limiter (to protect backend globally) PartitionedRateLimiter.Create<HttpContext, string>(_ =>
             RateLimitPartition.GetSlidingWindowLimiter(